 Join Naturalist Sally Sanderson as she leads an easy-paced bird walk of about 3 miles, lasting two to three hours at Lake Wohlford.
 Participants will follow the southern and eastern shoreline from the parking lot on Oakvale Road.
 Bald Eagles and Ospreys might be seen, among the resident birds and early summer visitors.
 Bring binoculars, hat, water and wear layered clothing.
 To get to Lake Wohlford from Escondido, travel east on Valley Parkway.
 At Washington Avenue, Valley Parkway becomes Valley Center Road.
 Continue another 0.8 mile to Lake Wohlford Road and turn right.
 Drive 1.9 miles uphill to Oakvale Drive, again on the right.
 Drive 0.7 mile on Oakvale to a gated dirt road on the left, which leads to a parking area for public access to the south shore of Lake Wohlford.
 Heavy rain cancels.

 Want to be a volunteer?
-If you are interested in volunteering as a Trail Patrol, Hike Leader, Trail Maintenance or Litter-Abatement Team Member, please stop by the Dixon Lake Ranger Station for information and an application—or call Sue at (760) 839-4345.
+If you are interested in volunteering as a Trail Patrol, Hike Leader, Trail Maintenance or Litter-Abatement Team Member, please stop by the Dixon Lake Ranger Station for information and an application—or call (760) 839-4345.

 Directions to Hike Locations: